-- Specific to the procedure/service (including the cost) - Specific to a date of service - Signed and dated by the Subscriber for each date of service
+- Specific to the procedure/service (including the cost) - Specific to a date of service - Signed and dated by the subscriber for each date of service

-If the signed statement is not signed by the Public Programs Subscriber prior to the Health Service, then according to DHS rules, the Subscriber cannot be billed for the service.
+If the signed statement is not signed by the Public Programs subscriber prior to the Health Service, then according to DHS rules, the subscriber cannot be billed for the service.
 This includes Health Services that are investigative, not Medically Necessary, or excluded from coverage under the contract.
-Provider may bill a Subscriber for non-covered Health Services only when Minnesota Health Care Programs (MHCP) never covers the services and only if Provider informs the Subscriber before Provider delivers the services that he/she would be responsible for payment.
-If MHCP normally covers a Health Service but the Subscriber does not meet coverage criteria at the time of the service, Provider cannot charge the Subscriber and cannot accept payment from the Subscriber.
+Provider may bill a Subscriber for non-covered Health Services only when Minnesota Health Care Programs (MHCP) never covers the services and only if Provider informs the subscriber before Provider delivers the services that he/she would be responsible for payment.
+If MHCP normally covers a Health Service but the subscriber does not meet coverage criteria at the time of the service, Provider cannot charge the subscriber and cannot accept payment from the subscriber.

-For example, if a Subscriber did not receive a referral for a service that required one, the service is not eligible for a signed statement; and, Provider cannot bill the Subscriber for the service.
+For example, if a subscriber did not receive a referral for a service that required one, the service is not eligible for a signed statement; and, Provider cannot bill the subscriber for the service.

+Overview (continued)

-Overview (continued) When submitting claims, indicate with a -GA in box 24D modifier those Health Services that have a valid signed statement on file.
-Blue Cross does not consider blanket (nonspecific) waivers sufficient notice to meet the Subscriber notification requirements in the Provider Services Agreement.
+When submitting claims, indicate with a -GA in box 24D modifier those Health Services that have a valid signed statement on file.

+Blue Cross does not consider blanket (nonspecific) waivers sufficient notice to meet the subscriber notification requirements in the Provider Services Agreement.
 The waiver must be dated and must specifically identify the procedure or Health Service.
+The waiver must also advise the subscriber that he or she would not be liable for these charges unless the waiver is signed.

+GA Modifier

-The waiver must also advise the Subscriber that he or she would not be liable for these charges unless the waiver is signed.
-GA Modifier Use the -GA modifier in field 24D of the 837P or CMS-1500 form to indicate: • Provider has notified a Subscriber that a specific Health Service has been determined by Blue Cross to be experimental/investigative or not Medically Necessary and Appropriate, and • Those Health Services will most likely not be covered under the Subscriber Contract.
-After this notice, and prior to receiving the Health Services, the Subscriber must have agreed in writing that charges incurred will be the Subscriber's liability.
+Use the -GA modifier in field 24D of the 837P to indicate:

+- Provider has notified a subscriber that a specific Health Service has been determined by Blue Cross to be experimental/investigative or not Medically Necessary and Appropriate, and - Those Health Services will most likely not be covered under the subscriber Contract. - Refer to Reimbursement Policy 001Modifier Policy

+After this notice, and prior to receiving the Health Services, the subscriber must have agreed in writing that charges incurred will be the subscriber's liability.

 The use of this modifier will result in allowed amounts related to these Health Services being reported in the patient responsibility column of Provider's remittance.

-Note : The -GA modifier should not be used routinely on all of Provider's claims submittals.
+Note: The -GA modifier should not be used routinely on all of Provider's claims submittals.
 Inappropriate use of the -GA modifier may result in an audit of Provider's files and possible payment adjustments.

-Medical Referrals To Nonparticipating Providers

-Providers are required to direct Subscribers to Blue Cross participating providers, hospitals and other facilities to the highest degree possible.
+Medical Referrals to Nonparticipating or Non Network Providers Providers are required to direct subscribers to Blue Cross participating providers, hospitals and other facilities to the highest degree possible.
 Directories of participating providers are available at bluecrossmn.com or upon request by contacting provider services at 1-800-262-0820 or (651) 662-5200.
-Blue Cross maintains stringent provider participation standards and credentialing requirements, and directing a Subscriber to a participating provider improves the likelihood that a Subscriber will receive high quality Health Services.
-In addition, Subscribers will incur reduced benefits and higher patient responsibility when using nonparticipating providers.
+Blue Cross maintains stringent provider participation standards and credentialing requirements and directing a subscriber to a participating provider improves the likelihood that a subscriber will receive high quality Health Services.
+In addition, subscribers will incur reduced benefits and higher patient responsibility when using nonparticipating or non-network providers.

-Directing patients to nonparticipating providers may be necessary in limited situations such as medical emergency, participating providers are not available within certain geographic areas, or quality of care or specialty care requires use of a nonparticipating provider.
+Directing patients to nonparticipating providers may be necessary in limited situations such as medical emergency, participating providers are not available within certain geographic areas, or quality of care or specialty care requires use of a nonparticipating provider (access to care issue).

-Note: For Subscribers of Blue Plus who require managed care referrals, use the Referral Network directory available at bluecrossmn.com.
+Note: For subscribers of Blue Plus who require managed care referrals, use the Referral Network directory available at bluecrossmn.com.
 Subscribers will receive the highest level of their benefits when receiving a referral to a participating provider for those specialty Health Services that require a referral.